San Antonio: Tractor-trailer driver due in court

 Story highlights

-- Nine people have died, dozens are injured
+- 10 people have died, and dozens more were severely injured

-- Police said the incident was a human trafficking crime
+- Police are investigating the incident as a human trafficking crime

 Authorities called to the San Antonio Walmart lot Sunday morning where the trailer was parked found eight bodies and 30 undocumented immigrants severely injured from overheating inside.
 A ninth person later died in hospital, ICE officials said.
 Thirty-nine people were recovered from the trailer, including one person who was found in a nearby wooded area.